SusanneJandl/bachelors_thesis/chapters/3-background.typ

 #figure(
       image("../figures/RAG.svg"),
     caption: flex-caption(
-        [General overview of a RAG system with only text based information], [General overview of a RAG system with text based information], )
+        [General overview of a RAG system with text based information], [General overview of a RAG system with text based information], )
   )<fig:RAG>